tselect-npm/access-control/README.md

 app.get('/posts', authenticate(), async (req: Request, res: Response) => {
   const subject = new UserSubject(req.user);

-  // We're not passing any environment data here since the request does not contain any attribute information that could be useful to determine access. the `returnedAttributes` are simply ignored by Bluejay. const access = await accessControl.authorize(subject, 'posts', 'read');
+  // We're not passing any environment data here since the request does not contain any attribute information that could be useful to determine access. the `returnedAttributes` are simply ignored by TSelect. const access = await accessControl.authorize(subject, 'posts', 'read');

   if (access.isAllowed()) {